PanosGreg/Invoke-AzCommand/readme.md

 - **Impersonation**
 (to _RunAs_ a different user so you can access network recources since the agent service runs with _System_ by default).
 - **Storage Container Option**
-(optionally use Azure Storage Container as an intermediate store to bypass the limitation of 4KB on the output message)
+(optionally use Azure Blob Storage as an intermediate store to bypass the limitation of 4KB on the output message)

-It also compresses the output to support sizes a bit larger than 4KB (since that's the current limit from the Azure service), it shows the remote error records onto the local machine and finally enriches the objects extra properties like the Azure computername and username.
+It also compresses the output to support sizes a bit larger than 4KB (since that's the current limit from the Azure service), it shows the remote error records onto the local machine and finally enriches the objects with extra properties like the Azure computername and username.
+When the user gives credentials to run-as a different account on the remote VM(s), those credentials are encrypted.

 The general idea was to simulate the functionality of `Invoke-Command` as best as I could, through the Azure run command.

 ## Disclaimer

-I know that MS has recently introduced the `Get-AzVMRunCommand` and also the `Set-AzVMRunCommand`, but unfortunately these lack a lot of needed functionality as well.
+I know that MS has recently introduced the `Get-AzVMRunCommand` and also the `Set-AzVMRunCommand`, but unfortunately these are missing a lot of features as well.
 So it wasn't the answer to the problem after all.

 ## Installation